Three students with backpacks have an animated conversation in front of a bookshelf.

 Too many credit inquiries

-While getting a credit card may be a good way to build credit, applying for too many credit cards can have the opposite effect.
-When you apply for a credit card, a lender may make a hard inquiry to check your credit, which can stay on your credit report for up to two years.
-Too many hard inquiries in a short time (by applying for a lot of cards at once, for example) may negatively impact your credit score and indicate to lenders that you need help managing your finances.
-As a result, you may be viewed as high-risk and have difficulty getting approved for credit in the future.
+While getting a credit card may be a good way to build credit, applying for too many credit cards at once can have the opposite effect.
+When you apply for a credit card, a credit card issuer typically conducts a hard inquiry to access your full credit file.
+Hard inquiries may stay on your credit report for up to two years.
+Too many hard inquiries in a short time may indicate to lenders that you need help managing your finances.
+As a result, lenders may view you as a high-risk borrower, and credit approval might become difficult.

 High credit card balance

 If you’re trying to build your credit, it’s a good idea to keep your credit card balance low or pay it off entirely each month.
-Carrying a high balance on your credit card can impact your credit in a few ways:
+Carrying a high balance on your credit card may impact you in a few ways:

-• The mounting debt can be hard to pay down and lead to late payments.
-Late payments can negatively impact your payment history and impact your credit score.
+• The mounting debt due to interest fees may be hard to pay down and lead to late payments.

-• Carrying a high balance impacts your credit utilization ratio (how much of your overall available credit is in use).
-A high credit utilization ratio can also impact your credit score.
+• Carrying a high balance increases your credit utilization ratio.
+High credit utilization may bring down your credit score.

-You can start building credit at 18 and sometimes even earlier, but maintaining good credit is a lifelong process.
 Your credit isn’t something you can establish overnight.
-It takes years of responsible financial management.
-But using the strategies outlined here can help you jump-start your credit history.
+You may start building credit at 18 and sometimes even earlier, but maintaining good credit takes years of responsible financial management.
+Using the strategies outlined here may help you jump-start your credit history and build good credit habits that may benefit you in the long run.

 Next steps